The path to climate-resilient and healthy cities is paved with plants

 - Specific and compulsory urban greening strategies such as our new framework, Biodiversity in Place.

 - Accurate and insightful data about present needs and evidence of past impacts.
-See our ongoing research on Wilton Park, Dublin.

 - A culture that encourages cross-departmental collaboration and experimentation.